baliganikhil/JS_Grid/README.md

 Element types supported: text, readonly, select, hidden, radio, checkbox, link, date, button, submit, reset, hidObj (Hidden Object Holder).

-If required is passed as true, validation will be automatically be done if you are using tools code.
-(Not sure if implemented yet)
+If required is passed as true, validation will be automatically be done if you are using Grid's code.
+(Not sure if I have implemented yet)
 A red asterisk will appear against the label to indicate that this is a required field.

 The summable attribute will result in automatic summing and display of result in the table footer.
 Summable will update sum on change of values in text box.

 Source is required for 'select', 'button', 'submit', 'reset' and 'radio'.
-For select and radio, they are key-value pairs, for option value and display text respectively.
-For button, submit and reset, source is display text
+For select and radio, they are key-value pairs, and get rendered as option value and display text respectively.
+For button, submit and reset, source is display text.

-<b>Query By Example (For table only)</b>
-qbeEnabled is an array, indicates where Query By Example (columnwise filtering) is enabled or not.
+**Query By Example - Columnwise Filtering (For table only)** qbeEnabled is an array, indicates where Query By Example (columnwise filtering) is enabled or not.
 Array can have either false or true.
 If it is just false (not array, just false) then the row won't be rendered var qbeEnabled = [false, false, false];

+**Adding and removing rows**
-The Table component provides built in abilities to add and delete rows, and also allows you to add buttons like save, search, etc. The default behaviour can be overridden by using your custom functions instead.
-If you want to use tools code, however, you can just skip those parameters.
+If you are providing a table for people to add records to your table or remove some, you can easily use Grid for it.
+The Table component provides built-in abilities to add and delete rows, and also allows you to add buttons like save, search, etc. The default behaviour can be overridden by using your custom functions instead.
+If you want to use Grid's code, however, you can just skip those parameters.
 (See example below)

+Grid doesn't actually delete or add data from a database - It does these things on the screen for you.
+You can use it to reduce a great deal of work.

+When changes happen, a hidden field called 'asterisk' gets updated.
+* If no changes happen to an existing row, then it will be empty.
+* If a blank row was inserted, it will have a value of B (Blank)
+* If a blank row was inserted and deleted without changes, it will have BD (Blank, Deleted) as a value in it.
+* If a blank row was inserted, and something was modified (as in, text was entered) it will have a value of I (Inserted)
+* If a blank row was inserted, and something was modified and then the row was deleted, it will have a value of ID (Inserted, Deleted)
+* If an existing row was modified, it will have U (Updated)
+* If an existing row was deleted, it will have D (Deleted)

 Other parameters (optional) are explained against them in the example call below